How To Clean Your Vehicle Without Robbing A Bank

 - To remove foul smells, place a piece of charcoal under the seat.

-- Magic erasers can be used to clean sticky gooey messes from vinyl and leather.
+- Use a magic eraser to clean sticky gooey messes from vinyl and leather.
+An awesome car cleaning hack if you have kids!

 - Ice cubes will remove gum.
 Rub the ice cube over the gum until it becomes hard, then remove.

-Not all of these have been personally tried and tested here at the HQ so use at your own risk.
+Not all of these car cleaning hacks have been personally tried and tested here at HQ so do/use at your own risk.
 Did you try it and it worked?
 Let us know.

-Do you know of any other vehicle cleaning hacks?
+Do you know of any other car cleaning hacks?
+We want to hear them!
+Comment in the section below.